pluggdapps/tayra/docs/template_layout.rst

 footer.
 Along with that, page-title, page-meta-information, .css file references, .js file references, are also defined as part of layout.

-Along with the layout definition, the base template should also provide a default or dummy (if there is no default behaviour) implementations for functions like, `hd_title`, `hd_meta`, `hd_links`, `hd_styles`, `hd_script`, `bd_header`, `bd_body` and `bd_footer`.
+Along with the layout definition, the base template is expected to provide a default or dummy (if there is no default behaviour) implementations for functions like, `hd_title`, `hd_meta`, `hd_links`, `hd_styles`, `hd_script`, `bd_header`, `bd_body` and `bd_footer`.